[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 This method sounds simple, akin to reflecting once more before acting.
 But just by using this approach, the test success rate increased from 56% to 64%.

 Where does this 8% improvement come from?
 Mainly from some successfully rejected cases.
-For example, hastily drawing conclusions without sufficient research.
+For example, hastily concluding without sufficient research.
 In Tau-Bench, if a user requests “find the cheapest ticket”, the model might find one and want to return the result.
-The judge will notice it hasn’t exhausted all possibilities and prompt it to “think again”.
+The judge would notice it hasn’t exhausted all possibilities and prompt it to “think again”.

-There are also cases where operations violate the rules in the prompt, such as “tickets over 24 hours cannot be canceled”.
-The judge will catch such issues.
+There are also cases where operations violated the rules in the prompt, such as “tickets over 24 hours cannot be canceled”.
+The judge would spot such issues.
 Additionally, there are calculation errors and other situations.

 For example, the ground truth violated the rules set by the test framework.
 The rule clearly states “flights over 24 hours cannot be canceled”, but the ground truth operation canceled the flight.
 Some ground truths contain factual errors, like writing the user’s name incorrectly.

-In these 18 failure cases, 12 were issues with the test dataset itself, and only 6 were issues with the Agent itself, such as insufficient research or premature abandonment, but the Agent didn’t do anything against the rules.
+In these 18 failure cases, 12 were issues with the test dataset itself, and only 6 were issues with the Agent, such as insufficient research or premature abandonment, but the Agent didn’t violate any rules.

 It can be seen that in these complex scenarios, the error rate of human annotation is even higher than that of AI.
 This reflects that after using the most advanced models, AI is more reliable than humans in some aspects.
 It also highlights the difficulty of building a high-quality test dataset.
 If humans annotate, the errors in the data might be more than those of AI, so what should be done?